jaze33/portfolio-projects/Loan-Default-Prediction_Model-main/README.md

 Notebooks/: Jupyter notebooks for data exploration and model development. ipynb/: Python source code for data preprocessing, model training, and evaluation.

-## Contributing
-I want you to know that contributions to this project are welcome.
-If you have any suggestions, find a bug, or want to add new features, please create an issue or submit a pull request.